massalabs/massa-web3/README.md

 // or. ...
 const rolls = 10n;
 ```
 - **Gas/MaxGas**: expressed in BigInt's.
-For Gas/MaxGas there is no metric system as rolls are unit-less.
+For Gas/MaxGas there is no metric system as gas is unit-less.
 The gas represents the computational units required for a given operation to be executed by the network.
 Example:
 ```ts
 const gas = BigInt(2000000);
 // or. ...